CPanocc/SQL-Murder-Mystery/README.md

 A crime has taken place and the detective needs your help.
 The detective gave you the crime scene report, but you somehow lost it.
 You vaguely remember that the crime was a ​murder​ that occurred sometime on ​Jan.15, 2018​ and that it took place in ​SQL City​.
 Start by retrieving the corresponding crime scene report from the police department’s database.

-1. Searching for information about a murder on 15 January 2018:
+1. Search for information about a murder on 15 January 2018:

 ```SQL
 SELECT *